-I'm a former BBC radio producer with a specialism in arts and foreign affairs programmes.
+I am a former BBC radio producer with a specialism in arts and foreign affairs programmes.
 For over a decade I worked in the Radio Arts Unit, leading teams of producers on BBC Radio 4's daily arts programme Front Row and BBC Radio 3's Night Waves, as well as producing Open Book, Saturday Review and The Verb.
 Before joining Radio Arts I worked as a reporter and an analyst at the BBC World Service.
-I have also produced the award-winning series Crossing Continents, and made several radio documentaries for BBC Radios 3 & 4 ranging across literature, culture and current affairs subjects.
+I have also produced the award-winning series Crossing Continents, and made several documentaries for BBC Radios 3 and 4 ranging across literature, culture and current affairs subjects.
 My educational qualifications include a BA (Hons) in English (York) and an MA in Comparative Literature (SOAS); I'm now undertaking a PhD (Sussex) exploring the radio works of modernist writers at the BBC.

 For details of all my research outputs, visit my WestminsterResearch profile.